 Sierra Madre, CA. - April 11, 2014 - Winners of the Sierra Madre Public Library So Much To See, So Much To Do Art and Essay Contest were honored with cash prizes and certificates in an award ceremony at the Library.
 Children in grades K – 2 created drawings showing So Much to See.
 So Much to Do @ the Library and students in grades 3-8 wrote an essay telling why they feel there is So Much to See.
 So Much to Do @ Sierra Madre Public Library.

-We’re having a program just for babies and toddlers from 6-24 months old, along with their parents and caregivers, starting in May at the Sierra Madre Public Library.
+We’re having a program just for babies and toddlers from 6-24 months old, along with their parents and caregivers, at the Sierra Madre Public Library.